Development Guide

 Branching and Workflow

-- Create a Feature Branch from the latest
+- Create a Feature Branch:

 git push origin feature/<feature-name>